 - Exempt: Send an e-mail with your request to email@example.com

 - Expedited/Full Board: Submit a Final Closure Form.
 Your responses in this form will determine whether the study meets the criteria for closure and/or additional information may be requested.

 How do I submit a final closure form?

-For step-by-step instructions for creating and submitting a form in Cayuse, please refer to the How to Submit Post-Approval Forms Guide (Coming Soon).
+For step-by-step instructions for creating and submitting a form in Cayuse, please refer to the Cayuse Investigators Guide.
+Information regarding Closures starts on slide 69.